particle-iot/docs/src/content/reference/device-os/firmware.md

       .network(NETWORK_INTERFACE_CELLULAR);
 ```

 This option not only allows wake from network activity, but also keeps the network connected, making resume from sleep significantly faster.
 This is a superset of the `SLEEP_NETWORK_STANDBY` feature.
+This should also be used with cellular devices with sleep periods of less than 10 minutes to prevent your SIM from being banned for aggressively reconnecting to the cellular network.

 | Network Wake Support | Gen 2 Wi-Fi | Gen 2 Cellular | Gen 3 (any) |
 | :--- | :---: | :---: | :---: |